Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 return results

-This function is a classic example of multiple code smells working together: long method, primitive obsession, type-checking conditionals, magic numbers, single-letter variable names, and a hidden bug in the seniority bonus logic.
+This function is a classic example of multiple code smells combined: long method, primitive obsession, type-checking conditionals, magic numbers, single-letter variable names, and a latent bug in the seniority-bonus logic.

 The Clean Refactored Version